wclr/yall/README.md

 ## What

-`Yall` is like `yarn/npm` for multiple folders with `package.json`/`yarn.lock`.
-It runs in parallel commands in multiple package's folders in one go.
+- `Yall` is like `yarn/npm` for multiple folders with `package.json`/`yarn.lock`.
+- It looks up for folders with `package.json/yarn.lock` in the project tree and runs there given command (by default in parallel).
+- It can watch manifest/lock files and run commands automatically on change, this is useful in container based scenarios.

 ## Install